The Physicians Foundation Annual Report 2021

 Organizational Expenditures

-In 2021, the Foundation’s grant and programmatic expenses amounted to 83% of total expenses compared to 17% for administrative expenses.
-The Foundation invested approximately $2.1 million to advance physician leadership and protect physicians’ wellbeing, assert physicians as thought leaders on health care reform, the social drivers of health, practice models/reform and other topics affecting physicians’ wellbeing and the physician-patient relationship.
+In 2022, the Foundation’s grant and programmatic expenses amounted to 82% of total expenses compared to 18% for administrative expenses.
+The Foundation invested approximately $2 million to advance physician leadership and protect physicians’ wellbeing, assert physicians as thought leaders on health care reform, the drivers of health, practice models/reform and other topics affecting physician wellbeing and the physician-patient relationship.
+Our grants program continued to foster leadership skills and improve wellbeing among America’s physicians.
+We invested $675,000 to support physician leadership, approximately $991,000 to support physician wellbeing and approximately $375,000 to improve solutions for physicians to address DOH.

 Foundation Financials